IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 When you configure a custom homepage, it **replaces** the root Dataverse collection in the content block, serving as a welcome page.
 This allows for complete control over the look and feel of the content block for your installation's homepage.

-As a starting point, download :download:`custom-homepage.html </_static/installation/files/var/www/dataverse/branding/custom-homepage.html>` and place it at ``/var/www/dataverse/branding/custom-homepage.html``.
+As a starting point, copy the ``custom-homepage.html`` located at ``/_static/installation/files/var/www/dataverse/branding/custom-homepage.html`` and place it at ``/var/www/dataverse/branding/custom-homepage.html``.

 Given this location for the custom homepage HTML file, run this curl command to add it to your settings:

-``curl -X PUT -d '/var/www/dataverse/branding/custom-homepage.html' http://localhost:8080/api/admin/settings/:HomePageCustomizationFile``
+:command:`curl -X PUT -d '/var/www/dataverse/branding/custom-homepage.html' http://localhost:8080/api/admin/settings/:HomePageCustomizationFile`

 Note that the ``custom-homepage.html`` file provided has multiple elements that assume your root Dataverse collection still has an alias of "root".
 While you were branding your root Dataverse collection, you may have changed the alias to "harvard" or "librascholar" or whatever and you should adjust the custom homepage code as needed.